eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-combo.md

 * Creates an initial Codewind user called `developer` with password `passw0rd`.
 * Uses the ingress appropriate to the deployment environment.

-On running the command you see the following example output:
+Running the command, you see the following example output:

 ```
 INFO[0000] Checking namespace codewind-0001 exists